Spanda88/Tiny-Web-Search-Engine-Project/README.md

 Create a search engine that contains:
 - Search index
 - Search algorithm
+- Ranking algorithm

 Features:
 - Add new web pages to knowledge base
 - Update info as web pages are updated (accuracy)
 - Remove outdated / irrelevant web pages (concise)
 - Keyword searches (can handle different types of queries - covering single keywords, multiple keywords, and phrases)
+- Orders searches based on relevance
+- Considers keyword frequency and location when determining relevance
+- Considers page's popularity or authority in the future

 Scripts:
 - `npm test` — run tests using Jest